Presentation: Sudden unexplained death or survivor of a cardiac arrest

 - under 60 years of age and have a family history of sudden unexplained death in a first- or second-degree relative under 40 years of age in whom no post-mortem was carried out; or

-- under 60 years of age and have a family history of sudden unexplained death in a first- or second-degree relative under 60 years of age in whom a normal post-mortem was carried out.
+- under 60 years of age and have a family history of sudden unexplained death in a first- or second-degree relative under 60 years of age in whom there was a normal post-mortem.

 - Following an unexplained sudden death, the post-mortem should include assessment by an expert in cardiac autopsy and splenic tissue should be retained for molecular autopsy.